 Weddin Landcare is working together with Weddin Shire Council and RSPCA NSW to deliver the Keeping Cats Safe at Home project within the Weddin Shire, which is being funded by the NSW Government through its Environmental Trust.

-The project will run over the next four years and aims to reduce the impact pet cats have on wildlife and improve domestic cats’ health and safety by encouraging responsible cat ownership, particularly by keeping cats safe at their homes.
+Keeping Cats Safe at Home is an exciting four-year education and behaviour change project that aims to reduce the impact pet cats have on wildlife and improve domestic cats’ health and safety by encouraging responsible cat ownership.

 This project has been assisted by the NSW Government through its Environmental Trust.